bSI-InfraRoom/IFC-Specification/IFC4x3/Properties/i/IsMonitored_3KGj0PEan4G86e5DwEt_YL/Documentation.md

-This property defines if the Drain Chanel is monitored (TRUE) or not (FALSE).
+This property defines if the Drain Channel is monitored (TRUE) or not (FALSE).